-Despite the phenomenal growth of access to mobile technologies, there is an inequitable distribution of access to information and communication technologies (ICTs) for learning in Commonwealth developing countries.
-While many governments are making special efforts to increase bandwidth as well as distribute computing devices, there is a need for more coherence in policy.
-At the same time continuing and new efforts must be made to develop the capacities of teachers and learners to make effective use of appropriate technologies for learning.
+Despite the phenomenal growth of access to mobile technologies, there is an inequitable distribution of access to information and communication technologies (ICT) for learning in developing countries of the Commonwealth.
+While many governments are making special efforts to increase bandwidth as well as distribute computing devices, there is the need for more coherence in policy.
+At the same time, continuing and new efforts must be made to develop the capacities of teachers and learners to make effective use of appropriate technologies for learning.

 Technology-enabled learning aims to focus on increasing access to quality teaching and learning by supporting policy formulation and innovation in the application of ICT in education, and the development of ICT skills.
 COL believes that for technology to have a transformative effect on teaching and learning, it is necessary to focus on Policy-Technology-Capacity as a triangle and to base practice on research evidence.
-COL works with a range of technologies for teaching and learning: online learning, mobile devices, and low-cost technologies such as audio and video, radio and TV.
+COL works with a range of technologies for teaching and learning, including mobile devices, online learning, and low-cost technologies such as audio and video, radio and TV.